pipeargill/Open-Source-Wearables/README.md

 This fight isn’t just for disabled people—it’s for everyone who values freedom.
 Disabilities can affect anyone at any time, and protecting the rights of the vulnerable is essential.
 Lawsuits challenging mask bans may increase, as they should.
 We must recognize that these bans infringe on rights and perpetuate harmful discrimination.

 The hypocrisy is blatant.
 Many who railed against mask mandates during the pandemic now back mask bans, exposing their real motive: controlling others, not protecting freedom.
 It’s the same playbook used to enforce oppressive religious and societal norms while claiming to champion liberty.
 These bans aren’t about safety or justice—they’re about silencing dissent and maintaining power for a select few.

+Much of the information in this section I a summary of this video, please check it out to support that channel and learn more: [Some More News - Mask Bans](https://youtu.be/XTNBMVoFqN8?si=kvrvwtuGsiLRsKs5)

 8. What can we do?